EmmanuelDemey/trainings-v2/accessibility-backmarket/pages/form.md

 # Form Controls

-* When developing a form, we have multiple HTML element available
+* When developing a form, we have multiple HTML elements
   * inputs (text, date, number, ...)
   * textarea
   * checkbox and radio